Stability Analysis of Sharpness-Aware Minimization: Main Results

-\end{corollary} \begin{proof} See Appendix. \end{proof} \Corref{cor:diffusion} tells us that SAM requires more time to escape the saddle point $\vd$ compared to SGD, since $\Delta_{SGD}$ is always larger than $\Delta_{SAM}$.
-Furthermore, $\Delta_{SGD} - \Delta_{SAM}$ increases as ${\rho}$ increases, indicating that the gap between the required time to escape the saddle point between SGD and SAM increases as $\rho$ increases.
-This is also consistent with the results from Sections \ref{subsec:dynamic} and \ref{subsec:attractor} that SAM tends to suffer convergence instability as $\rho$ increases.
+As $\frac{2 \eta t^2 |\lambda_j|^3}{B} {\rho}$ is always positive, the result implies that SAM escapes saddle points more slowly than SGD. \end{corollary} \begin{proof} See Appendix \ref{ap:proof}. \end{proof} \Corref{cor:diffusion} tells us that SAM requires more time to escape the saddle point $\vd$ compared to SGD.
+Furthermore, $\Delta_{SGD} - \Delta_{SAM}$ increases as ${\rho}$ increases, which is also consistent with the results from Sections \ref{subsec:dynamic} and \ref{subsec:attractor} that SAM tends to suffer convergence instability as $\rho$ increases.

-To validate our theoretical results in stochastic dynamical systems, we first conduct an experiment using a neural network and artificial settings as proposed by Ziyin \etal\cite{ziyin2022sgd}.
-This experiment involves a two-layer neural network with one neuron, with a non-linear coordinate-wise activation function $\varphi$.
-Specifically, $\varphi(x)=x^2$ is used.
+To validate our theoretical results in stochastic dynamical systems, we conduct an experiment using a neural network as proposed by \citet{ziyin2022sgd}.
+This experiment involves a two-layer neural network with one neuron, with a non-linear coordinate-wise activation function $\varphi(x)=x^2$.
 The training set consists of an input $x$ which is fixed to $1$, and $y \in \{-1, 2\}$ with probability of 0.5.
 The loss function is the mean squared error, and thus the loss landscape yields global minima $\ell(\vw)=2.25$ for $\{(w_1, w_2) | w_1^2=1/{2 w_2}\}$ and saddle points $\ell(\vw)=2.50$ for $\{(w_1, w_2) | w_1 = 0, w_2 \geq 0\}$, as illustrated in \Figref{fig:nn_intro}.
-Due to the presence of inherent data uncertainty in this experiment, we can expect more practical results than those from previous experiments.
 Considering \Thmref{thm:diffusion}, we initialize the parameters near the saddle point, $w_1$ in the range $[-0.1, 0.1]$ and $w_2$ in the range $[0, 1]$ uniformly.
 Other settings remain the same as those in \cite{ziyin2022sgd}.

 \Figref{fig:nn_result_nox} shows the converged parameter distributions for SGD and SAM over 1,000 random seeds.
 The results demonstrate that the converged parameters of SAM are mostly saturated in the saddle point area, whereas SGD successfully converges to the global minima.
-This implies that the convergence instability near a saddle point is present even in practical training settings with neural networks.